statycc/tyni/readme.md

 ```

 * The variables list may be incomplete; variables that occur only in "uninteresting" statements (e.g., an unused variable declaration) are excluded.
+* We can only make judgments for methods with full syntax coverage, otherwise the results are inconclusive.
-* If a method includes statements the analyzer does not recognize, for practical reasons these statements are skipped, but there is no guarantee of correctness for such a method.
+* If a method includes uncovered statements, for practical reasons these statements are omitted by the analyzer, and highlighted.
 * To inspect all captured data, save the result to a file.
 * The full details of results gathered by the analyzer are in [`analysis/result`](analysis/result.py).